kamijoseph/kamijoseph/README.md

-what you seek is seeking you pal. i have been watching. anyways welcome stranger or potential hirer
+what you seek is seeking you. i have been watching. anyways welcome stranger or potential hirer

-name: kami  joseph
+NAME: Kami  Josephat

 machine and deep learning engineer, artificial intelligence and Hardware Innovator 🚀.